mballeng91/basic-fe-challenge/README.md

 ## Overview

-This exercise will have the candidate build a site navigation driven by an AJAX request.
+This exercise will have the intern build a site navigation driven by an AJAX request.

 Here are the guidelines for this exercise, please follow closely:

 * No javascript frameworks or libraries (e.g. jQuery, Angular, React).
 * CSS, not pre-Compilers (LESS, SASS) or mixin libraries (Compass, Bourbon, Neat, Foundation, etc.)
-* Chrome compliance is all that's required, all functions and features available in Chrome are in play.
+* Chrome compliance is all that's required.
-* Code must run after the following command, please ensure your code runs as you expect it to from a fresh checkout with these commands before submission.
+* Code must run after the following command.
 * Page should look good across desktop devices.

 ```
 $ npm i && npm start
 ```

-Nice to haves (things that we look for):
+Nice to haves:

 * Adherence to accessibility standards

-At a high level the navigation will have two main states:

-* \>= 768px: Desktop.
-The nav will display as a horizontal nav.
-Top level nav items will display sub-nav items when clicked.
-No hamburger will be shown.

-## Version
-0.1.0

-## Files

-* server.js - node.js server that will host the site and provie the api to construct the nav

 ## API